 If you're entirely happy on a non-electric bike, then probably not.
-But if you've felt any of the following things about cycle touring, then an electric bike could help:
+But if you tick any of the following boxes, then an electric bike could help:

 • I would like to be able to cover more ground in a day

-• I would like to carry more with me but find it's just too much
+• I would like to carry more with me but find it's just too much/too heavy

 • I struggle on some hills or into headwinds

-• I like cycle touring but would like to try a new twist to it
+• I like cycle touring but would like to try something different

 • I've never tried cycle touring – I think it's probably just too much like hard work!